-Unit 2: Ensuring food is safe to eat will allow you to develop your understanding of the science of food safety and hygiene; essential knowledge for anyone involved in food production in the home or wishing to work in the food industry.
+Unit 2: Ensuring Food is Safe to Eat.
+This unit will allow you to develop your understanding of the science of food safety and hygiene; essential knowledge for anyone involved in food production in the home or wishing to work in the food industry.
 Again, practical sessions will support the gaining of theoretical knowledge and ensure learning is hands on.

-Unit 3: is either Experimenting to solve food production issues or Current issues in food science and nutrition.
+Unit 3: is either Experimenting to Solve Food Production Issues or Current Issues in Food Science and Nutrition.
 These units offer the opportunity to study subjects of particular interest and build on previous learning and experiences.